 Choice of Nonlinear Crystal and Phase Matching

-The choice of a suitable nonlinear crystal and the crystal thickness involves various considerations, in the femtosecond regime particularly concerning group velocity mismatch.
+The choice of a suitable nonlinear crystal and the crystal thickness involves various considerations e.g. concerning phase matching.
+In the femtosecond regime, the group velocity mismatch is also particularly important, potentially limiting the temporal resolution.
 Thin KDP crystals are a good choice for pulse durations down to a few femtoseconds.
 Lithium iodate (LiIO3) is also often used due to its particularly wide phase-matching bandwidth.

 Autocorrelators Based on Two-photon Absorption

 Particularly compact and simple autocorrelators can be constructed using photodiodes with large band gap materials, where only two-photon absorption in the photodiode contributes to the photocurrent, whereas there is no linear response due to the too small photon energy.
 Such two-photon detectors sometimes allow for a very wide optical measurement bandwidth.